benjamincrozat/content/posts/laravel-ui.md

 Categories: laravel, packages
 ---

-## Introduction to the Laravel UI package
+## Introduction to the laravel/ui package

 When working on a web project destined to get some users, having a user-friendly interface is necessary.

-That's where [Laravel UI](https://github.com/laravel/ui) comes into play.
+That's where [laravel/ui](https://github.com/laravel/ui) comes into play.
 It offers a basic yet effective starting point for incorporating some CSS and a JavaScript framework into your Laravel projects.
 It even supports scaffolding pages related to the authentication of your users.

-Now, before you continue, **please note that while Laravel UI is still maintained, it's also an old package that have better alternatives such as [Laravel Jetstream](https://jetstream.laravel.com) and [Laravel Breeze](https://laravel.com/docs/starter-kits#laravel-breeze)**.
+Now, before you continue, **please note that while Laravel UI is still maintained, it's also an old package that has better alternatives such as [Laravel Jetstream](https://jetstream.laravel.com) and [Laravel Breeze](https://laravel.com/docs/starter-kits#laravel-breeze)**.
 For instance, Laravel UI does not support as many authentication features as these two.

 But I noticed that people are still looking for it, so I told myself that I should write a small article about it anyway!

-## Installing Laravel UI
+## Installing laravel/ui

-Getting started with Laravel UI is straightforward.
+Getting started with laravel/ui is straightforward.
 Install it via the following command:

 ```bash
 composer require laravel/ui
 ```

 Next, you can install the frontend scaffolding of your choice. **Remember, the next command won't add any component to your app.
-It will just make your app ready for whatever front-end framework you want to use.** The Laravel UI package supports [Bootstrap](https://getbootstrap.com) without JavaScript or Bootstrap combined with [Vue.js](https://vuejs.org) or [React](https://react.dev):
+It will just make your app ready for whatever front-end framework you want to use.** The laravel/ui package supports [Bootstrap](https://getbootstrap.com) without JavaScript or Bootstrap combined with [Vue.js](https://vuejs.org) or [React](https://react.dev):

 ```bash
 php artisan ui bootstrap